 From Newton’s gravitational law to electroweak unification, the idea that the complexity of phenomena results from the infinite possibilities of manifestation of a few relatively simple laws has successfully informed theoretical research for decades.
-Theories based on local symmetries cover the range of known interactions, including electroweak and strong forces as well as Einstein-Hilbert’s gravity, the latter based on the mathematical incarnation of the equivalence principle.
+Theories based on local symmetries cover the range of known interactions, including electroweak and strong forces, as well as Einstein–Hilbert’s gravity, the latter based on the mathematical incarnation of the equivalence principle.
 The possibility of a complete quantum description of the gravitational force, on the other hand, remains one of the beacons of theoretical investigation.

-- The exploration of the links between infrared properties of gauge theories, scattering amplitudes with emission of zero-mass particles in the “soft’’ limit and asymptotic symmetries for Yang-Mills theories and for gravity , as well as for theories including arbitrary spin fields [4,5].
+- The exploration of the links between infrared properties of gauge theories, scattering amplitudes with emission of zero-mass particles in the “soft’’ limit, and asymptotic symmetries for Yang–Mills theories and for gravity , as well as for theories including arbitrary spin fields [4,5].
 This type of investigation takes up and updates a long tradition of studies on the infrared behavior of QED amplitudes dating back to at least the 1950s.
 New motivations result in the possibility of associating directly observable quantities (so-called “memory’’ effects) with local transformations and, on a more speculative level, in some conjectures on the potential role of such asymptotic symmetries in determining the fate of information in the process of creation and evaporation of black holes.
 In addition, there are indications suggesting that asymptotic symmetries may be instrumental in defining and understanding holographic correspondences on asymptotically flat spaces .
 Moreover, for scattering amplitudes involving string states in the very high energy limit, where the corresponding masses should be negligible, the emergence of asymptotic symmetries for high-spin states should provide useful signatures of the corresponding underlying geometry [4,5].

 - The formulation of high-spin gauge theories, candidates to describe the high-energy limit of String Theory.
-The known fundamental interactions match the low energy spectrum of String Theory, most of the excitations of which, however, are made up of massive particles of high spin.
-The latter are crucial in ensuring the soft ultraviolet behavior of string amplitudes, instrumental in candidating String Theory as an ultraviolet completion of General Relativity.
-On the other hand, the masses of these infinite excitations seem to emerge from a complex symmetry breaking mechanism whose details are not yet understood.
+The known fundamental interactions match the low-energy spectrum of String Theory, most of the excitations of which, however, are made up of massive particles of high spin.
+The latter are crucial to ensuring the soft ultraviolet behavior of string amplitudes, instrumental in candidating String Theory as an ultraviolet completion of General Relativity.
+On the other hand, the masses of these infinite excitations seem to emerge from a complex symmetry-breaking mechanism whose details are not yet understood.
 Massive resonances of spin greater than one (or greater than ½, in the case of fermions), however, are common in hadronic physics.
 Conversely, in systems of this type with zero mass, profound difficulties are encountered associated with the corresponding gauge symmetry.
-It is therefore natural to ask which symmetries (and thus which interactions) can actually regulate the behaviour of massive high spin states at very high energies, how their breaking occurs and what is the meaning of these broken symmetries, and of the corresponding interactions, in terms of geometry [6,7,8].
+It is therefore natural to ask which symmetries (and thus which interactions) can actually regulate the behavior of massive high spin states at very high energies, how their breaking occurs and what is the meaning of these broken symmetries, and of the corresponding interactions, in terms of geometry [6,7,8].
 This line of investigation aims both at clarifying the geometric underpinnings of String Theory and, more generally, at shaping the actual theoretical and phenomenological status of a whole class of possible UV-complete theories of gravity.

 - Z. Bern, J.J.
 Carrasco, M. Chiodaroli, H. Johansson and R.Roiban,“The Duality Between Color and Kinematics and its Applications,” [arXiv:1909.01358 [hep-th]].